aaronhan223/htsf/DYCHEM/README.md

 # DYCHEM

-This repository is an implementation of the paper **Dynamic Combination of Heterogeneous Experts for Hierarchical Time Series** (in submission).
+This repository is an implementation of the paper **Dynamic Combination of Heterogeneous Experts for Hierarchical Time Series** (in submission to ICDM'22).

 ## Running Instructions
 Run DYCHEM using the following command: